davidben/acme-profile-sets/draft-davidben-acme-profile-sets.md

    c.
 If the certificate does not exist, or is soon to expire, start a new order with the profile, as described in {{!I-D.ietf-acme-profiles}}, and complete its authorizations.

-3. Cancel any unfinished orders for profiles which are no longer in the profile set.
+3. Cancel any unfinished orders for profiles that are no longer in the profile set.

-4. If the client has a certificate for each profile in the profile set, remove certificates for profiles which are no longer in the profile set.
+4. If the client has a certificate for each profile in the profile set, remove certificates for profiles that are no longer in the profile set.

 Determining which certificate to use with which relying party is out of scope for this document.
 TLS {{?RFC8446}} implementations MAY use the procedures defined in {{Sections 4.4.2.2 and 4.4.2.3 of ?RFC8446}}, as well as other TLS extensions, to select certificates.